 After the show, stay for a while until the crowd subsided.
 Everyone is heading back to the metro/subway and you don’t wanna join them, right?

-When only a few people left, that’s the time for you to take your selfies. 😉 The Bund promenade has a length of 1.5 kilometres, so take your time to pose. 😀
+When only a few people left, that’s the time for you to take your selfies. 😉 The Bund promenade has a length of 1.5 kilometers, so take your time to pose. 😀

 And before heading back to the metro, stop by The Charging Bull sculpture.
-It exactly has the same height, weight, and length of the same sculpture found in New York City.
+It exactly has the same height, weight, and length as the same sculpture found in New York City.